 Shellfish cannot be taken from condemned waters.
 Shellfish growing water classification charts are revised annually and should be obtained (no charge) from licensing agents.
 Shellfish cannot be taken before sunrise, after sunset or on Sunday.
-A license is required for the commercial harvest of hard clams, soft clams, oysters and surf clams.
+A license is required for the commercial harvest of shellfish.
 Shellfish harvested can only be sold to Certified Dealers (or used for personal consumption).
 Licensee is required to have the appropriate license on his/her person at all times while operating under said license.

 Stakes are used to mark leased grounds.
 Harvesting within these lots is restricted to the lessee or his designee.
 Maps of leased grounds on the Atlantic Coast are on file at the Nacote Creek Shellfish Office, 360 Route 9 North (Milepost 51), Port Republic, NJ.
-Maps of leased grounds in Delaware Bay are on file at the Bivalve Shellfish Office, 6959 Miller Avenue, Bivalve, NJ.
+Maps of leased grounds in Delaware Bay are on file at the Delaware Bay Office, 1672 E. Buckshutem Road, Millville, NJ 08349.